jedii04/my_java_repository/README.md

 When the user closes the window, the program disposes of the frame and exits properly.

 This program is a simple but effective way of managing employee information and performing basic calculations through a graphical interface using Java AWT.

+Lab 5
+This Java program is a simple quiz application built using AWT (Abstract Window Toolkit) for GUI.

+What the program does:

+* It presents multiple-choice questions (3 questions total) to the user.
+* Each question has 4 options (A, B, C, D).
+* The user selects one option per question using checkboxes.
+* When the user clicks the Next button:

+  * The program checks if an option was selected.
+  * It verifies if the selected answer is correct and updates the score.
+  * It then loads the next question.
+  * After the last question, it displays the final score and disables further input.

+Key Features:

+* Shows one question at a time.
+* Only one option can be selected at a time (using `CheckboxGroup`).
+* Provides feedback if no answer is selected before pressing Next.
+* Displays the total score at the end of the quiz.
+* The window is styled with a dark blue top border and uses fonts/colors for better readability.
+* The quiz is non-resizable and centered on the screen.

+---

+Summary:

+This program is an interactive quiz app where users answer questions about data structures, CPU roles, and protocols, and then receive their score.

+Lab 6
+This Java program is a To-Do List application built using Swing for the graphical user interface.

+What the program is about:

+* It allows users to manage a list of tasks.
+* The main window displays a table listing tasks, each with:

+  * Task Name
+  * Task Description
+  * Status (Not Started, Ongoing, Completed)
+* There is an **"Add Task"** button that opens a separate form window.
+* In the form window, the user can:

+  * Enter the task name
+  * Enter a description
+  * Select the status from a dropdown menu
+* When the user clicks Save Task, the new task is added to the main table.
+* The tasks displayed in the table cannot be edited directly.
+* The program uses two windows:

+  * The main window with the task list.
+  * A popup form window to add new tasks.

+Summary:

+This program is a simple desktop To-Do List app where users can add tasks with descriptions and statuses, and view the list of tasks in a table format.